pubnub/chat-engine/guide/advancedConcepts/integrateWithSdks/integrateWithSdks.md

-ChatEngine SDKs are meant to be used on client-side mobile & web applications.
-If developers also need to build a server component that interacts with {@link User| ```User```s }, they can utilize one of the PubNub server-side [SDKs](https://www.pubnub.com/docs).
+ChatEngine SDKs are designed to be used on client-side mobile & web applications.
+If you also need to build a server component that interacts with {@link User| ```User```s }, you can utilize one of the PubNub server-side [SDKs](https://www.pubnub.com/docs).

 ### Server-side security